 If you only want selected records to be segmented, you can set a criteria for segmentation.
 By defining the rule, you can segment a selection of customers based on a particular region, product type, industry type, or preferred service and evaluate their purchase pattern.
 For example, you can perform a geographical segmentation by setting a criteria for the records for customers in Florida.

-Set the score range and define criteria for each score
+Set the score and define criteria for each score

-By default, the score range for each metric (recency, frequency, and monetary) is set to 1-5.
+By default, score for each metric (recency, frequency, and monetary) is set between 1 to 5.
 You can decrease the range by dragging the score range slider to the desired position to set it to 1-2, 1-3, or 1-4.
 You can either set the score manually or allow the system to do it automatically.

 Manual: You will manually define criteria so the system will know whether the R, F, and M scores should be 1, 2, 3, 4, or 5.
 For example: